Liberta SC

-Liberta Sports Club is an Antiguan and Barbudan multi-sports club located in Liberta, Antigua and Barbuda.
+Liberta Sports Club is an Antiguan multi-sports club located in Liberta, Antigua and Barbuda.
 The club was founded in 1991.

 Teams

 Cricket

 The sports club sponsors a cricket team.

 Football

 The sports club sponsors a football team.
 The team plays at the Antigua Recreation Ground in St. John's.
 The team won the 2018–19 Antigua and Barbuda Premier Division, making it their first league championship, and earning a berth into the 2020 Caribbean Club Shield.